 Hi there, Welcome to my Hideout..

-The Author: My name is Pavani and I’m “the Cook” in this hideout.
-I’m from Hyderabad, a bustling city in South India that is famous for its Pearls, Information Technology (thanks to ex CM Chandrababu Naidu) and of course the delicious Hyderabadi cuisine.
+My name is Pavani and I’m “the Cook” in this hideout.
+I’m from Hyderabad, a bustling city in South India that is famous for its Pearls and of course the delicious Hyderabadi cuisine.

-10 11 12 13 14 15 16 years and my hideout currently is in New Jersey where I live with my husband and my 4 year 7 year 9 year old son and my 2 year 4 year old daughter.
+I’ve lived the United States for the past 18 years and my real hideout currently is in beautiful Colorado where I live with my husband and my 12 year old son and my 7 year old daughter.

 I love to read cookbooks and thanks to my local library system, I get to borrow the books before I decide to buy them.
 So there will be some recipes from cookbooks, and some from the very talented food blogging world.